Different Versions of AP Exams

 To achieve these benefits, we must implement a more complex pattern of reusing particular questions in subsequent years and across exam versions, as well as administer the various exam versions to statistically representative groups.
 These processes allow the College Board to ensure that the different versions of each AP Exam generate comparable scores that are valid and reliable indicators of a student’s performance, regardless of the version of the exam taken.

-This means that on regularly-scheduled testing dates, some schools in the United States will receive a version of the exam in selected subjects that is different from the version administered to most students worldwide.
+This means that on regularly-scheduled testing dates, some schools in the United States will receive a version of the exam in selected subjects that is different from the most commonly administered version.
 In most cases, half of a given school's students in the selected subject will take the most commonly administered version of the exam, and the other half will take the different version of the exam.
 In other cases, all of a given school's students in the selected subject will take the different version of the exam.
-Overall, only a small subset of students will take a different version of the exam on the regularly scheduled testing date.
+Overall, only a small subset of students will take a different version of the exam on the regularly scheduled testing date — in 2014, these exams represented only 3% of the total number of U.S. exams administered on the regularly scheduled testing dates.

 The most commonly-administered set of free-response questions is posted on the College Board website two days after the exam.
 However, questions from the other exam versions are not released publicly and are considered secure.
 Students and teachers shouldn’t assume that the free-response questions on any given version of the exam will be released online, and must check the questions posted on the College Board website before discussing any free-response questions.